scalameter/scalameter.github.com/home/releasing.md

 ## Library

 ScalaMeter release process is automated thanks to [sbt-release](https://github.com/sbt/sbt-release).
-It is triggered using `sbt release`.
+To cut a new release, follow these steps:

+1. Run `sbt release` inside the ScalaMeter repo.

-On each release following steps are performed:
+When a release is cut, the following steps are performed:
 - checking snapshot dependencies and querying user on continue if any snapshot dependency is found
 - querying user for release and next snapshot version
 - running tests